Cathy's Gluten Free

 • Combine starch completely and smoothly with cold liquid.

 • Stir the cold starch slurry into the hot liquid.
-Bring it all to a boil, and that's it!
+Bring it all to a boil, stirring constantly, and that's it!

 beef drippings in the bottom of roasting pan

-When the meat has finished cooking, remove it from the roasting pan and set it aside to rest a little and then get sliced.
+1. When the meat has finished cooking, remove it from the roasting pan and set it aside to rest a little before you slice it.

 1 ½ cups beef drippings in measuring cup

-Skim excess fat from the top of the drippings.
+3. Skim excess fat from the top of the drippings.
 Don't remove all of the fat.
-Some fat is good for flavour.
+Some fat is good for flavor.
 Once the fat level is down to your liking, read the level of the total liquid.
-If this liquid is not as much as approximately ¾ the amount of finished gravy you want to end up with, then add some cold water at this point to bring it up.
-Obviously, if you add a lot of water to bring drippings up to the desired amount, the flavour will be diluted.
+If this liquid is not approximately ¾ of the amount of finished gravy you want to end up with, then add some cold water at this point to bring it up.
+Obviously, if you add a lot of water to bring the drippings up to the desired amount, the flavour will be diluted.
 If you have ½ flavourful drippings and ½ water, it should still be okay.

 boiling pan drippings

-Now, pour this measured liquid back into the roasting pan.
+4. Now, pour this measured liquid back into the roasting pan.
 Set it on the stovetop over medium-high heat.
 It should come to a boil fairly quickly.
-As it does, you can stir in the flavourful bits that have become stuck to the bottom.
+As it does, you can deglaze the pan by stirring in the flavourful bits that have become stuck to the bottom.

 ½ cup water in measuring cup